koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 This is of course declarative.
 This includes how to update the state, but doesn't include how to update the view.
 So the view is only based on the state.
-If the state is the same, the view must be the same, which means that we can only focus on the state.
+If the state is the same, the view must be the same, which means that we can focus on the state only.

 the view is a mirror of the state
 -->